Disclaimer

 follows:

-Literal codes 286-287 and distance codes 30-31 are never
+Literal codes 286-287 and distance codes 30-31 are never used but participate in the huffman construction.

 10 (2) - Dynamic Huffman codes.
 (See expanding Huffman codes)